rricharz/Raspberry-Pi-easy-drawing-2/README.md

   ./application
 ```

-Please help to improve this program by tweeting to
-**http://twitter.com/r_richarz** or opening an issue on this repository
-if you have any problem or suggestion.
+Please open an issue on this repository if you have any problem with the program.